jaka-k/beyla-shop/README.md

 More specifically the Next.js framework was used for the frontend because of its superior SSR abilities in comparison with a plain React.js project.

 Instead of using a UI framework like Bootstrap, I used some premade componenets from UI kits that were written in Tailwind, which i then costumized for my needs.
 There were also some components completly design by me in Tailwind.

 The choice of Tailwindcss as the CSS framework was mainly because of its convinience of writting CSS directly in JS code.
+(Integrated with Tailwind CSS (w/ JIT mode))

 The biggest challange was implementing some of the concepty i learned in React to Next.js.